Increase BDNF to level up your brain.

 New research indicates that BDNF is involved in romantic attachment, but, interestingly enough, only in female test subjects.
 Researchers hypothesize that estrogen increases BDNF expression in several areas of the brain.
 (R)

-Oxytocin and vasopressin have long been associated with romantic attachment, but BDNF may now need to be added to the list.
+Oxytocin and vasopressin have long been associated with romantic relationships, but BDNF may now need to be added to the list.

 Sleep deprived individuals tend to have low levels of BDNF.

 Quality sleep is essential to brain health, and poor sleep can be detrimental to focus and memory.

 Shoot for at least 7 hours of uninterrupted sleep each night.
 If you're having a hard time falling asleep and staying asleep, try eating 1-2 tablepoons of raw honey before heading to bed.